Radošovice (Strakonice District)

 Radošovice is a municipality and village in Strakonice District in the South Bohemian Region of the Czech Republic.
-It has about 700 inhabitants.
+It has about 600 inhabitants.

 Radošovice lies approximately 4 km south of Strakonice, 51 km north-west of České Budějovice, and 103 km south of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Jedraž, Kapsova Lhota, Milíkovice and Svaryšov are administrative parts of Radošovice.
+Radošovice consists of five municipal parts (in brackets population according to the 2021 census):